Digital music service Grooveshark sued by EMI

-EMI, which brought the world such acts as the Beatles and Coldplay and is now being sold by Citigroup Inc, filed its complaint against Grooveshark's parent, Escape Media Group Inc, on Wednesday in a New York state court.
+EMI, which brought the world such acts as the Beatles and Coldplay and is now being sold by Citigroup Inc (C.N), filed its complaint against Grooveshark's parent, Escape Media Group Inc, on Wednesday in a New York state court.

 Grooveshark spokeswoman Kristin Harris said in an email: "This is a contract dispute that we expect to resolve."